Member voluntary contributions

-You can make personal super contributions (concessional or non-concessional) if you’re aged 64 and under, or if you’re 65 - 74 and meet the work test (which means you’re working at least 40 hours over 30 consecutive days in the financial year the contribution is being made), or are eligible to apply the work test exemption6.
+You can make personal super contributions if you’re aged 66 and under, or if you’re 67 - 74 and meet the work test (which means you’ve worked at least 40 hours over 30 consecutive days in the financial year the contribution is being made), or are eligible to apply the work test exemption6.

 How do you claim the tax-deduction?

 To be eligible to claim the personal super contribution as a tax deduction, you need to submit a valid ‘Notice of Intent’ form to your super fund.
 You’ll also need to receive an acknowledgment from the super fund before you complete your tax return, start a pension or withdraw or rollover money from the fund to which you made your personal contribution.